 Place of birth: Louisiana

-She would later retire from LANL in 2002, join the U.S. Department of Energy Office of Classification and became a member of the American Chemical Society and American Society for the Advancements of Science.
+Harris retired from LANL in 2002, and joined the U.S. Department of Energy Office of Classification.
+She is also a member of the American Chemical Society and American Society for the Advancements of Science.

 Scientific discipline: Theoretical Physicist